 Carefully aspirate all of the PBS from the plate before washing the cells again [1].

-Shot 5.2.1.
+.Added/edited shot: Talent aspirates PBS from the plate

-Gently add 250 microliters of trypsin-EDTA to the well and incubate for 1 minute at room temperature [1].
-Quench the reaction by adding 1.5 milliliters of fresh pre-warmed growth medium [2].
+Gently add 250 microliters of trypsin-EDTA to the well and incubate for 1.5 minutes at room temperature [1].
+Quench the reaction by adding 1 milliliter of fresh pre-warmed growth medium [2].

-Plate as talent adds trypsin-EDTA to the well.
+Plate as talent adds trypsin-EDTA to the well and sets timer for 1.5 mins.

 Talent adds pre-warmed growth medium to the well from a labeled container.